The energy system - Prana and Qi

 The 12 main meridians

-The 12 major meridians are composed of 5 Yin meridians that start and end in the feet: Heart, Spleen, Lungs, Kidneys, Liver; 5 Yang meridians that start and end in the hands: Small intestines, Stomach, Large intestine, Urinary bladder, Gallbladder; the Pericardium meridian, and the San Jiao meridian.
+The 12 major meridians are composed of 5 Yin meridians: Heart, Spleen, Lungs, Kidneys, Liver; 5 Yang meridians: Small intestines, Stomach, Large intestine, Urinary bladder, Gallbladder; the Pericardium meridian, and the San Jiao meridian.

 We talk about the qualities of each of these in more detail below.